lucasschott/RL_analysis/Studies/Study_3/README.md

 # Study 3 : DDPG behaviour on filtered replay buffer

 This study focuses on the behaviour of DDPG with a filtered replay buffer.
+The environment being 2 dimensional , we can visualize the content of a replay buffer to see the explored regions.

 Non filtered replay buffer           |  Filtered replay buffer :-------------------------:|:-------------------------: